brian-p-ray/text-captcha/README.md

 For text testing, it gives a random string of letters and asks the user to sort them by alphabetic order, reverse alphabetic order or backwards from the way they are displayed

 ## Math testing
 For math testing, it provides 2 random numbers between 0 and 9.
-You can either choose the type of math to perform (addition or multiplication) or you can choose random.
+You can either choose the type of math to perform (addition, subtraction or multiplication) or you can choose random.

 ## Number testing
 For number testing, it gives a random listing of numbers and asks the user to sort them by numeric or reverse numeric order.